pdjr-signalk/pdjr-signalk-push-notifier/README.md

 }
 ```
 Note that this GMail solution requires two-step verification to be enabled
-in Google and an app specific password to be configured for use by the plugin.
+in Google and an app specific password to be generated for use by the plugin.

 ### Configuring the host environment